mmckechney/SqlBuildManager/Docs/AzureBatch.md

 #### Cleanup post build

 1. Execute SqlBuildManager.Console.exe with the `/Action=BatchCleanup` directive.
 This will delete the Azure Batch VM's so you are no longer charged for the compute.
-See the argument details [here](Azure-Batch-Clean-Up-(delete) nodes-(/Action=BatchCleanUp))\
+See the argument details [here](#azure-batch-clean-up-delete-nodes-actionbatchcleanup)\
 _NOTE:_ this will not delete the log files, these are generally needed more long term and they will stay in the storage account

 ### Alternative run options